kere-hore/split-bill/CONTRIBUTING.md

 ---

-Thank you for contributing to the Feature Toggle Management System!
-Your contributions help make this project better for everyone. 🚀
+Thank you for contributing to the Split Bill Application!
+Your contributions help make expense tracking and bill splitting easier for everyone. 🚀